22 US Presidents have some sort of Irish connection!

 Although neither his parents or grandparents were born in Ireland, he forged a solid Irish identity and he became the first Catholic to take the office.
 At Kennedy's rallies, filled with prominent Irish Catholics such as Tip O'Neill, "Danny Boy" was the tune of choice.

-Since Kennedy (who was assassinated on November 22, 1963) every president apartment from Gerald Ford has claimed some sort of Irish ancestry, says Greene.
+Since Kennedy, every president apart from Gerald Ford has claimed some sort of Irish ancestry, says Greene.
 Although he commented that in Bill Clinton's case there was no evidence.

 He continues, "We fought their wars, opened up their territories and built their cities.
 There's nowhere to tell that story and if we don't tell it, then people will forget."